JonathanMEdwards/subtext10/doc/language.md

 The `&` function (pronounced “and”) is used to create items in a list.
 For example:
 ```
 n = numbers & 1 & 2 & 3
-c = customers & with{.name := 'Joe', .address := 'Pleasantown, USA'}
+c = customers & do{.name := 'Joe', .address := 'Pleasantown, USA'}
 ```
 The `&` operator takes a list as it’s input and an item value as its argument, and results in a list equal to the input plus a new item.
 The default value of the argument to `&` is the template item, which provides a default value, so `&()` will create an item with the default value.
-In tables it is convenient to use a with-block as above to set some of the fields and let the others default.
+In tables it is convenient to use a do-block as above to set some of the fields and let the others default.

 The `&&` function concatenates lists: `list1 && list2` is a copy of `list1` with all the items from `list2` added to its end.
 The two lists must have the same type template.